 My last 2 weeks were planned out on this spreadsheet the same as the rest of my practice phase, but I’ll be honest again and say I went a little rogue.

-By the time you get to your final weeks, the best thing that you can do is trust yourself.
-I knew that my weakest section was Psychological and Social Sciences, so, while my schedule had an even distribution of review across all sections, I dove headfirst into Anki, Khan Academy, and AAMC P/S Reviews.
+By the time you get to your final weeks before the test-taking, the best thing that you can do is trust yourself.
+I knew that my weakest section was Psychological and Social Sciences, so, while my schedule had an even distribution of reviews across all sections, I dove headfirst into Anki, Khan Academy, and AAMC P/S Reviews.
 And in the end, it paid off.
-I saw a 4 point jump from my highest P/S practice score to my exam day score.
+I saw a 4-point jump from my highest P/S practice score to my exam day score.

 The Bottom Line